mamoore1440/personal-site/src/content/finished-parts/Logic.md

 && Ownership of Supply would not exist (6)
   => There are no need for Economic, Financial, or Governmental Systems (17)

+A higher TFP allows for S&D Connections with a higher magnitude && TFP will exist and improve over Time => Eventually EXTREMELY HIGH magnitude S&D Connections will be able to Connect (18)

 ## What We Have Proven:
 * Humans
-  9. There is no need to trade ownership of Supply (9)
+  9. There is no need to trade ownership of Supply
   10. There will be no barter.
   15. The Material "Hard-Line" problem would not exist
   16. The Spiritual "Hard-Line" problem would not exist